Rotary table: Use

 Additionally, if converted to stepper motor operation, with a CNC milling machine and a tailstock, a rotary table allows many parts to be made on a mill that otherwise would require a lathe.

 Applications

 Rotary tables have many applications, including being used in the manufacture and inspection process of important elements in aerospace, automation and scientific industries.
 The use of rotary tables stretches as far as the film and animation industry, being used to obtain accuracy and precision in filming and photography.

+To achieve the required micron-level accuracy, high-precision rotary tables often incorporate a Hirth joint.
+This mechanism is preferred in heavy-duty machining because its straight-tooth geometry provides exceptional static stiffness and positional repeatability, ensuring the table remains stable and locked under significant cutting loads.